Skip to main content

 Query Your Data

 Ask questions in natural language.
-The AI converts them to SQL, runs the query, and returns results with chart type suggestions.
+The AI converts them to SQL, runs the query, and returns results with chart suggestions.

 Brand & Theme